Data Cleaning Best Practices: Unlocking The Power Of Accurate Data

 4. Standardise and Normalise Data

 Data comes in various formats, units of measurement, and naming conventions.
 Standardising and normalising data is the process of homogenising these elements to ensure consistency.
 It extends beyond merely reformatting data; it involves aligning data with common standards that facilitate seamless integration and analysis.
 Standardisation practices encompass addressing inconsistencies in date formats, unifying units of measurement, and streamlining naming conventions.
-These efforts create a unified data environment where data from disparate sources can coexist harmoniously and be readily put to use.
+These efforts create a unified data environment where data from disparate sources can coexist harmoniously and readily be used.

 Best Practice